Mother Nature Needs Her Daughters

 Homeward Bound is in continual dialogue with global stakeholders, government and public health organisations and will continue to be guided by their expert advice.

-At this time, Homeward Bound is on track to engage with 1,000 women, all with a STEMM background, influencing for the greater good.
+By 2036, Homeward Bound aims to engage with 10,000 women, all with a STEMM background, influencing for the greater good.
 We will continue to hold true to our purpose, despite uncertainty.
 We are adaptive and innovative and will respond as quickly as we can to the necessary changes.
 We will do this with the full engagement of alumnae and participants.

 Homeward Bound’s number one priority is to ensure that the purpose of Homeward Bound endures, and we will do this by ensuring the safety of our participants, faculty, volunteers, staff and partners.

-Our current cohort, Homeward Bound 5, will not be travelling to Antarctica in November 2020 as a result of the pandemic.
+Our current cohorts, Homeward Bound 5 & 6, will not be travelling to Antarctica in 2021 as a result of the pandemic.

 We will bring you further updates as the situation evolves.